 Poonawalla Science Park BV (Martin le Loux)

 At the Utrecht Science Park Bilthoven (USPB) in the Netherlands, various companies and organisations in life sciences and biotechnology are located.
-The coming years will significantly transform the park once the National Institute for Public Health and the Environment (RIVM) moves to the nearby Utrecht Science Park.
-This will offer plenty of room for new developments and for rearranging the current users of the park.
+In the coming years, the park will undergo a significant transformation as the National Institute for Public Health and the Environment (RIVM) relocates to the nearby Utrecht Science Park.
+This will provide ample room for new developments and to reassign current park users.
 Poonawalla Science Park BV has been the owner and manager of USPB since 2016.
-The employees of Poonawalla Science Park have specific knowledge about the park, its infrastructure, buildings, laboratories and clean rooms.
+The employees of Poonawalla Science Park have in-depth knowledge of the park, its infrastructure, buildings, laboratories, and cleanrooms.
 The IADP representative of Poonawalla Science Park BV is Martin le Loux: martin.le.loux@poonawallasciencepark.nl / +31 652 524 420

 Proof of the sum (Roy Pype)

 Proof of the sum helps knowledge-driven organisations enhance knowledge sharing throughout their facilities, from small-scale co-working environments to complete ecosystems within a campus.
-Proof of the sum takes care of innovative design concepts, tendering, building, and finally getting the last desks in place.
+Proof of the sum covers innovative design concepts, tendering, construction, and, finally, placing the last desks.
 The IADP representative of Proof of the sum is Roy Pype.
 Contact details: roy@proofofthesum.com / +31 624 491 666.

 Province of North-Brabant (Harro van Neerven)